Four weeks after the Isle of Man TT, MotoGP is getting ready to challenge its Tourist Trophy, but this one is on the TT Circuit Assen.

 The Dutch track is the only one to have hosted races since the founding of the World Championship and will play host to the 8th round of the 2019 World Championship from June 28th to 30th.

 Dating back to 1925, the track has changed its configuration and length plenty of times.
 In 1992, it was at Assen that Mick Doohan's right leg risked being amputated after he fell during a qualification lap and got trapped under his Honda.

 Even though it has 18 corners, TT Circuit Assen is very drivable with lots of fast turns and only one that is tight.
 This track also stands out because the deceleration is lower than at others.
-The maximum speed doesn't go over 193 mph but the number of fast curves guarantees the braking systems can cool down with ease.
+The maximum speed doesn't go over 310 km/h (193 mph) but the number of fast curves guarantees the braking systems can cool down with ease.

-According to Brembo technicians, who assist 100% of the 2018 MotoGP pilots, TT Circuit Assen is only slightly demanding on the brakes.
-On a scale of 1 to 5, it earned a 2 on the difficulty index, a score that surpasses only that of Phillip Island.
+According to Brembo technicians, who assist 100% of the 2019 MotoGP riders, TT Circuit Assen is only slightly demanding on the brakes.
+On a scale of 1 to 5, it earned a 1 on the difficulty index, a score equaled only by Phillip Island.

 The demand on the brakes during the GP